oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

     The following image shows a sample output.
    ![Get details of the pods and services](./images/get-pods-details.png)

-## Task 5: Deploy Kiali and Jaeger in the cluster (optional)
+## Task 6: Deploy Kiali and Jaeger (Optional)

-**You can skip this task if you have already deployed Kiali and Jaeger in your cluster while performing Lab 3.
-However, ensure you have started Kiali and Jaeger dashboards as shown in steps 4 and 5.**
-This optional task lets you deploy Kiali and Jaeger in the minikube cluster to view the service mesh graph and enable distributed tracing.
-Distributed tracing enables tracking a request through service mesh that is distributed across multiple services.
-This allows a deeper understanding about request latency, serialization and parallelism via visualization.
-You will be able to visualize the service mesh and the distributed traces after you have run the sample application in the following task.
+Optionally, you can use Kiali and Jaeger to track and trace distributed transactions in MicroTx through visualization.
+Use distributed tracing to track how requests flow between MicroTx and the microservices.

-The following commands can be executed to deploy Kiali and Jaeger.
-Kiali requires prometheus which should also be deployed in the cluster.
+Run the following commands to deploy Kiali and Jaeger in a Minikube cluster.

 1. Deploy Kiali.